The Black Keys: Turn Blue and hiatus (2013–2018)

-"Let's Rock", Delta Kream, and Dropout Boogie (2019–present)
+"Let's Rock", Delta Kream, and Dropout Boogie (2019–2023)

 On March 7, 2019, the Black Keys released the single "Lo/Hi", their first new music released in five years.
 A week later, the band announced a North American tour co-headlining with Modest Mouse and openers *repeat repeat.
 On April 25, the Black Keys released "Eagle Birds", the second single from their ninth album, Let's Rock.
 "Lo/Hi" became the band's first single to reach number one on the Billboard Mainstream Rock chart.
 On May 16, the band released Let's Rock's third single, "Go".

 On April 13, 2021, the Black Keys announced an album comprising 11 covers of hill country blues songs titled Delta Kream, which was released on May 14, 2021.
 It is their second release of hill country blues covers following the Chulahoma EP in 2006.
 The announcement was made through the band's Lonely Boys and Girls fan club, through which they also premiered the album's opening track, a cover of John Lee Hooker's version of "Crawling Kingsnake".

 On March 10, 2022, the group released the song "Wild Child", their first original music since Let's Rock, along with a music video.
 This coincided with the announcement of their eleventh album, Dropout Boogie, which was released on May 13, 2022.
 A second single, "It Ain't Over", was released on April 27, 2022.

+On August 11, 2023, the Black Keys released the song "No Lovin'", their contribution to the compilation album Tell Everybody!
+(21st Century Juke Joint Blues From Easy Eye Sound).